 It can be argued an unhappy candidate is more likely to express their dissatisfied thoughts and opinions online and to those around them.

-Negative experiences can be damaging for business.
+Negative experiences can be damaging to business.
 Frustrations and annoyance can be expressed freely and now to a much wider audience.
 Through online reviews or social media platforms, anybody with access to the internet can read their company perception.
 This can hinder a brand’s reputation and cause hesitance or reluctance from prospective candidates who consider applying for a future job role at the specific employer.

 Cause candidate dropout

 According to a CareerBuilder study, 60% of job seekers abandon online job applications once started, due to the length or its complexity.
 Difficult and confusing job applications will deter potentially great hires away from a job role.
 A hiring process which consists of multiple stages, various online tests or unclear application guidelines are likely to increase the dropout rate.

 To avoid candidates dropping out, try simplifying your process and take out any unnecessary stages that provide little understanding and help to the potential candidate.
 Make it clear from the offset how to apply and mandatory phases the job seeker will need to complete.